Keto Chia Pudding: this delicious & creamy keto chia pudding recipe needs only 4 ingredients! Just 4 net carbs per serving. Low Carb.

 - Set aside 3 mini jars.
-If using milk, add milk to a medium bowl and skip this step.
-Otherwise, scoop entire can of coconut milk into a heatproof, microwave-safe bowl.
+Scoop entire can of coconut milk into a heatproof, microwave-safe bowl.
 Heat in 10-second increments in the microwave until fully melted.
 Whisk until thoroughly mixed.
-For stovetop instructions, see Notes.
+For Stovetop Instructions, see Notes.

 - Add keto maple syrup and monkfruit drops, whisking until thoroughly mixed.
 Add more to taste, if needed.